Gary Condit

-Gary Adrian Condit (born April 21, 1948) is an American former politician who represented California's 18th congressional district in the House of Representatives from 1989 to 2003.
-He gained significant national attention for an extramarital affair with Chandra Levy, an intern with the Federal Bureau of Prisons.
-The affair was publicized after Levy's disappearance in May 2001 and the discovery of Levy's remains a year later.
+Gary Adrian Condit (born April 21, 1948) is an American former politician from California.
+A Democrat, Condit represented California's 18th congressional district in the United States House of Representatives from 1989 to 2003.
+He gained significant national attention after the May 2001 disappearance of Chandra Levy, an intern with the Federal Bureau of Prisons.
+Condit and Levy were having an affair, and she was subsequently found to have been murdered.

-Although Condit was never formally a suspect in Levy's disappearance and murder, he lost the 2002 Democratic primary based in large part on negative publicity from the scandal.

 Early life

-Gary Condit was born in Salina, Oklahoma, on April 21, 1948, the son of Velma Jean (Tidwell) Condit (1929–2017) and Adrian Burl Condit (1927-2021), a Baptist minister.
+Gary Condit was born in Salina, Oklahoma, on April 21, 1948, the son of Velma Jean (Tidwell) Condit (1929–2017) and Adrian Burl Condit (1927–2021), a Baptist minister.
 He was raised and educated in Oklahoma, and graduated from Tulsa's Nathan Hale High School.
 During the summers of his high school years, Condit worked as a roustabout in Oklahoma's oil fields.
-In 1967, at age 18, he married his high school sweetheart Carolyn Berry.
-An investigation by journalists in 2001 revealed that Condit provided the wrong birth date for his marriage license.
-At the time, Oklahoma required males under age 21 to have parental consent to marry; by claiming to have been born in 1942 rather than 1948, Condit appeared to be older than 18.
+In 1967, at age 18, he married his high school sweetheart, Carolyn Berry.
+An investigation by journalists in 2001 revealed that Condit had provided an inaccurate birth date when applying for his marriage license.
+At the time, Oklahoma required males under age 21 to have parental consent to marry; by claiming to have been born in 1942 rather than 1948, Condit evaded this requirement.

-In 1967, Condit's father became pastor of a Baptist church in Ceres, California, near Modesto, causing his family to relocate there.
+In 1967, when Condit's father became pastor of a Baptist church near Modesto, his family relocated there.
 Condit began attendance at Modesto Junior College and received an Associate of Arts degree in 1970.
 In 1972, he received a B.A. degree from California State University, Stanislaus.

-While attending college and at the start of his career, Condit worked at a variety of jobs, including one at a tomato cannery, one at a factory that made munitions during the Vietnam War, and in the paint department of a Montgomery Ward department store.
+While attending college and at the start of his career, Condit worked at a variety of jobs, including one at a tomato cannery, one at a factory that made munitions during the Vietnam War, and one in the paint department of a Montgomery Ward department store.

 Political career

-Condit began his career on the Ceres city council from 1972 to 1976—the last two years as mayor.
-He became the youngest mayor in the city's history at the age of 25.
-Condit served on the Stanislaus County Board of Supervisors from 1976 to 1982, and was elected to the California State Assembly in 1982.
+Condit served on the Ceres City Council from 1972 to 1976.
+In 1975 and 1976, he served as mayor, becoming the youngest mayor in the city's history at the age of 25.
+Condit served on the Stanislaus County Board of Supervisors from 1976 to 1982 and was elected to the California State Assembly in 1982.

 California State Assembly

 In 1988, Condit was a member of the "Gang of Five" – with Charles M. Calderon of Whittier, Gerald R. Eaves of Rialto, Rusty Areias of Los Banos and Steve Peace of Chula Vista – that failed to unseat Willie Brown as Speaker of the State Assembly by making a deal with Republicans.
-Peace co-wrote and produced the 1988 film Return of the Killer Tomatoes, in which Condit appeared in an uncredited, nonspeaking cameo during a fight sequence.
+Peace co-wrote and produced the 1988 film Return of the Killer Tomatoes, in which Condit appeared in an uncredited non-speaking cameo during a fight sequence.